Health and Safety Excellence program: Topic requirements

 Summary:

-An audit of your occupational health and safety management system identifies what is being done well, system deficiencies and opportunities for improving health and safety performance.
-The purpose of the audit is to measure and verify the extent to which the occupational health and safety management system has been implemented and maintained.
+An audit of your health and safety management system identifies what is being done well, system failures and opportunities for improving health and safety performance.
+The purpose of the audit is to measure and verify the extent to which the health and safety management system has been implemented and maintained.

 Requirements:

-Your business will establish, implement, monitor and maintain a procedure for annual internal auditing of your occupational health and safety management system.
-The written procedure will include:
+Your business will establish, implement, monitor and maintain a written standard for annual internal auditing of your health and safety management system.
+The written standard must include:

-- roles and responsibilities of the auditor, management, workers and anyone else affected by the audit
+• roles and responsibilities of the auditor, management, employees and anyone else affected by the audit

 Audit findings and conclusions must be documented and include:

 Non-conformities must be prioritized and addressed using the corrective action process and incorporated into the continual improvement plan.
-Senior management must monitor and evaluate actions taken to address the non-conformities until they are resolved.
+Senior management must monitor and evaluate actions taken to address the non-conformities until they’re resolved.

 Management review

-All level one and two topics, review health and safety trends, monitoring, measurement and analysis, and internal audit
+• you’ve completed or are working on the review health and safety trends, monitoring, measurement and analysis, and internal audit topics

 Summary:

-The purpose of a management review is to determine what is working and what needs improvement in your business's occupational health and safety management system.
-Senior management conducts a review of the business's occupational health and safety management system at least once a year to make sure it is meeting its objectives, is up-to-date, implemented and working.
+The purpose of a management review is for senior management to review the business’s health and safety program at least once a year to make sure it is meeting its objectives and is working.

 Requirements:

-Your business will establish, implement monitor and maintain a procedure for senior management to review your business's occupational health and safety management system at planned intervals (annually as a minimum) to verify and ensure its continuing suitability, adequacy and effectiveness.
-The reviews will include:
+Your business will establish, implement monitor and maintain a written standard for senior management to review your business's health and safety management system at planned intervals (annually as a minimum) to verify and ensure its continuing suitability, adequacy and effectiveness.

-- an assessment of the opportunities for improvement of the occupational health and safety management system (e.g., changes to the health and safety policy, procedures, programs and/or objectives, review of current control strategies/programs)
+• an assessment of the opportunities for improvement of the health and safety management system (e.g., changes to the health and safety policy, procedures, programs and/or objectives, review of current control strategies/programs)

 Input to management reviews must include, as a minimum, the following information:

-- results of participation and consultation with workers/health and safety representative/Joint Health and Safety Committee
+• results of participation and consultation with employees/health and safety representative/ Joint Health and Safety Committee

 Outputs from the management review must support your business's commitment to continual improvement, and include decisions and actions related to:

-- any other elements that are appropriate for the occupational health and safety management system
+• any other elements that are appropriate for the health and safety management system

 Health and safety continual improvement planning